 A holiday in Greece is every traveller’s dream.
 Imagine long days spent relaxing on the stunning sandy beaches and swimming in crystal clear azure waters, while the afternoons are slowly lingering into evenings as you enjoy small life pleasures — dining in local taverns with breathtaking sea views.
 Greece caters to all tastes and ages, from ancient ruins to cultural wonders, sensational cuisine, heartfelt hospitality and breathtaking natural beauty, unlike anything you have experienced before.
 A trip to Greece is a trip of a lifetime.
 To help you make the best of your two-week Greece itinerary we have compiled a guide to how to spend 14 days in Greece.

-How to Spend 14 Days in Greece: A Two Week Greece Itinerary
+How to Spend 2 Weeks in Greece: A 14 Days Greece Itinerary

 Chances are you will be arriving directly into the capital of Greece, Athens.
 Athens Eleftherios Venizelos International Airport is a hub that connects most European cities directly with Athens, the Greek islands and many other international destinations.